rmpato/georgeo/README.md

 ## :round_pushpin: Georgeo
- Georgeo is a free to use geocoding service, made with [axios](https://github.com/mzabriskie/axios) and [node-geocoder](https://github.com/nchaulet/node-geocoder), using [OpenStreetMap](http://www.openstreetmap.org) APIs.
+ Georgeo is a free to use geocoding service, made with [node-geocoder](https://github.com/nchaulet/node-geocoder), using [OpenStreetMap](http://www.openstreetmap.org) APIs.

- You can:
-:point_right: Use it right now, from [our hosted version](https://georgeo.now.sh/).
+:point_right: You can use it right now from [it's client site](https://georgeo.now.sh/).
-:point_right: Clone it and run it yourself.
-:point_right: Or use it through its rest API.
+:point_right: Or use it through its [rest API](https://github.com/rmpato/georgeo/#api).
+:point_right: Also you can [clone it](https://github.com/rmpato/georgeo/#clone-and-install) and run it on your own.

 ### API
-Just `post` an `addresses` array with addresses/locations descriptions to the `https://georgeo.now.sh/geocode` endpoint, like this one:
+Just `post` an `addresses` array with locations descriptions to the `https://georgeo.now.sh/geocode` endpoint.
+For example:

 ```
 {